Frequently Asked Questions

 The Elmhurst Park District is also a member of the Gateway Special Recreation Association, which was formed through an intergovernmental agreement and serves as an extension of the Park Districts of Elmhurst, Burr Ridge, Oak Brook, Pleasant Dale, Westchester and York Center, and the Villages of Hinsdale and Willowbrook.
 Gateway SRA contracts the services of the Ray Graham Association for People with Disabilities, a non-profit agency, to provide recreation programs.
 For more information on inclusion and special needs programming, visit the Special Needs & Inclusion page.

 Insurance coverage for injuries suffered while participating in programs or utilizing park facilities is not provided by the Elmhurst Park District.

 Please complete a medication dispensing form prior to the start of program.
 Alert staff of allergies or medical dispensing forms when program begins.

 Registration notifications and receipts sent from our registration system will come from elmhurstparkdistrict [at] rectrac.com.
 To avoid emails being marked as spam, add us to your contact list.
 This is a notification only address that cannot accept replies.

 A resident is defined as an individual living at an address or a property owner within the Park District boundaries.
 If you are unsure, please check your tax bill.
-In order to receive resident rates, proof of residency must be provided at either the Wagner Community Center or Courts Plus locations.
+In order to receive resident rates, proof of residency must be provided by emailing registration [at] epd.org.
 Once verified, your account will be updated to resident.